kamilburda/gimp-export-layers/docs/sections/Installation.md

 * GIMP 2.8: `C:\Users\[your username]\.gimp-2.8\plug-ins`
 * GIMP 2.10: `C:\Users\[your username]\AppData\Roaming\GIMP\2.10\plug-ins`

-If you can't locate the folder, open GIMP, go to "Edit → Preferences → Folders → Plug-Ins" and use one of the listed folders.
+If you can't locate the folder, open GIMP, go to `Edit → Preferences → Folders → Plug-Ins` and use one of the listed folders.

 Linux